- All About Generic Medications

 - Food-Drug Interactions

-A food-drug interaction can occur when the food you eat affects the ingredients in a medication you are taking, preventing the medicine from working the way it should.
+A food-drug interaction can happen when the food you eat affects the ingredients in a medicine you are taking, preventing the medicine from working the way it should.

 - How to Get Medications for Less

 Here are strategies from the Food and Drug Administration to help you cut your prescription costs by 50 percent or more.